appuio/docs/services/webserver/00_introduction.rst

 The webserver lends itself to some introductory explanations about continuous integration pipelines and docker deployments to APPUiO (building on those in the **General Concepts** section), as the build/deployment pipeline is quite simple and as it doesn't directly depend on any other service.

-.. note:: We won't go into the implementation details, but you are welcome to have a look at the source of the application in the repository *webserver*.
+.. note:: We won't go into the implementation details, but you are welcome to have a look at the sources on `GitHub <https://github.com/appuio/shop-example-webserver>`_.

 Goals for CI
 ------------